 - Blutein contains lutein and zeaxanthin.
 Research suggests these may help strengthen the eye’s natural ability to block blue light and protect the retina against macular degeneration.
 The eye has its own blue-light shield—it’s called the retinal pigment epithelium, a thin layer of cells near the retina.

 - GoodNight Sleep Promoting LED Night Light Bulb –FALL ASLEEP NATURALLY Sleep soundly and wake up refreshed by cutting out blue light prior to sleep!
 The SLEEP REDDY LIGHT is engineered to emit specific wavelengths which have been studied by NASA, to improve sleep and keep your body producing melatonin, naturally!
 Ditch the sleeping pills, and synthetic melatonin, your body knows how to create what you need for a restful sleep.
 Better sleep for a better you!
 The 7 watt Amber LED light is rated to last 30,000+ hours, provides 630 lumens.
 The LED Bulb screws into any bedside lamp or NON-DIMMABLE lighting fixture.
 Sufficient to replace your Reading Light for bed, your LED Reading Light will not block melatonin levels, and you will be amazed how your sleep changes!

 - Similar to the amber bulb just mentioned, the Nite-Nite Light provides the appearance of darkness at the right wavelength to cue an infant’s internal clock.

 - Cyxus Blue Light Filter [Better Sleep] UV Blocking Computer Glasses (for adults on the computer) – Cyxus is an FDA REGISTERED COMPANY.

-One Solution For a Night Lite
+Use a Red Spectrum Night Lite

 Do your children sleep with a night lite?